What is Conversion Rate?

 However, the difference lies in their total number of website visitors for the month, i.e. the site traffic.

-There is a significant discrepancy in site traffic between the two, so the conversion rates would also be far apart.
+There is a significant discrepancy in site traffic between the two companies, so the conversion rates are far apart, as one would reasonably expect.

 Despite Company A’s higher conversion efficiency, the total revenue brought in for the month by each company is identical.

-At the end of the day, both companies received 100 customer orders with an average order value (AOV) of $250.00 per sale, so both of their monthly revenue amounts to $25,000.
+At the end of the day, both companies received 100 customer orders with an average order value (AOV) of $250.00 per sale, so the monthly revenue amounts to $25,000 for each company.